beaconpancakes/site/src/projects/1001000-Inanis&HoroGUI.md

 tools:
   - illustrator
 ---

-Graphic User Interface design made for the final project of **Art & Visual Design in video game master course** of **U-Tad**.
+These are some examples of the Graphic User Interface (GUI) I created for the final project of **Art & Visual Design in video game master course** of **U-Tad**.

-The final project was a video game for mobile platforms, **Inanis & Horo**,  developed with Project Anarchy Engine.
-The GUI was made with Adobe Illustrator and developed with
+The final project was to create from zero a video game for mobile platforms.
+They set up several groups of students from different disciplines (art, design, and code), and we had to work together.
+The name of our game was **Inanis & Horo**,  and we developed it with **Project Anarchy Engine**.
+I made all these assets with Adobe Illustrator.

-Autodesk Scaleform.
+We had several problems with the GUI, and we had to fix it in the last month of the project.
+I am happy with the results because everything came up quickly, and the results were lovely.